 The greatest connections can be made through the enjoyment of film.
 Spending quality time with loved ones and watching something special together or simply sharing recommendations with others to bring them happiness.

-Below is a curated list of Manolo’s top five film recommendations for you to enjoy watching at home.
-We hope this edit will entertain you, ignite your imagination and course make you smile.
+Below is a curated list of Manolo’s top five film recommendations.
+We hope this edit will entertain you, ignite your imagination and make you smile.

 THE LEOPARD 'Il Gattopardo'